Manan-jn/Guardian/README.md

 Made with 💜 by

-[Manvi1203](https://github.com/Manvi1203) - Implemented the yoga pose evaluator and frontend web dev.
+[Manan-jn](https://github.com/Manan-jn) - Backend Web Developer and ML Lead.

-[Manan-jn](https://github.com/Manan-jn) - Implemented the mood based music song recommendation system and backend web dev.
+[Manvi1203](https://github.com/Manvi1203) -Frontend web developer and ML Lead.

 [GKSibal](https://github.com/GKSibal)- UI/UX Designer and worked in ideation of the project.